Bleichroder/GODisk/README.md

 * go-sql-driver: Version Undetermined

 ### Web:
-* jQuery: 3.x latest
+* jQuery: 2.2.4
-* Bootstrap: 3.x latest
+* Bootstrap: 3.3.6
 * HTML/CSS: HTML5/CSS3

+## Contributing

+* If you are not a member yet, please consider joining as a contributor.
+* If you have questions or comments, please contact lcx061125@163.com

 ## Development Environment